MalTool: Malicious Tool Attacks on LLM Agents: Taxonomy of Malicious Behaviors

 \section{Taxonomy of Malicious Behaviors}

-In LLM agent systems, tools are typically invoked with broad privileges over user-provided inputs, intermediate reasoning artifacts, local files, and external resources.
-While such access is necessary to support complex, multi-step task execution, it also creates an expanded attack surface: a malicious tool can abuse the agent's delegated authority to perform actions that violate the user's security and privacy expectations.

-Following established security threat modeling practices, we organize malicious tool behaviors according to the \emph{confidentiality–integrity–availability (CIA)} triad.
-Table~\ref{tab:malicious-taxonomy} summarizes our taxonomy, detailing the security properties, high-level categories, and concrete malicious behaviors considered in this work.
-This taxonomy provides a structured framework for characterizing how malicious tools can exploit agent-mediated execution contexts.
-Within each CIA dimension, we define concrete behavioral subtypes that correspond to realistic adversarial objectives in agent settings.
-These subtypes enable fine-grained reasoning about what assets are targeted, how attacks are carried out through tools, and which security and privacy properties are ultimately compromised.
+We organize malicious tool behaviors according to the standard \emph{confidentiality–integrity–availability (CIA)} triad.
+Table~\ref{tab:malicious-taxonomy} summarizes our taxonomy, including the security properties, high-level categories, and 13 representative malicious behaviors considered in this work.
+Rather than aiming for an exhaustive malware taxonomy, we focus on behaviors tailored to LLM-agent settings.